How to Join and Class Schedule

 Our mission is to develop a corps of well-informed volunteers who provide education, outreach, and service dedicated to the beneficial management of natural resources and natural areas within their communities for the State of Texas.
 The North Texas Chapter primarily serves Dallas, Rockwall, and Kaufman counties.
 Visit this link to find other chapters throughout the state.

-Applications for the 2025 Training Class are now closed.
+Applications for the 2026 Training Class will open September 14, 2025 and will close on October 14, 2025.
 You are always welcome to attend a chapter meeting, either in person or via Zoom.
 Meetings are the first Wednesday of each month beginning at 7:00 pm.

 Click here for a sample application.